21-Coding/Landing-Page/readme.md

 ## Technologies Used

 In creation of this application, HTML, CSS, and JacaScript were used.
-The dog animation was created using webflow.
+The dog animation was created using Webflow.

 ### License